 Monitoring requirements are based on the type of disinfectant used.
 Systems that use a combination of disinfectants must sample for the DBPs associated with each disinfectant used.

-Systems that use Chlorine or chloramines

-DBP samples are taken in the distribution system approved sample sites.
-Samples are dual samples, meaning both TTHM & HAA5 samples are taken at the same location.
-Sampling Frequency is based on source water & population, see the following table:

 Systems that use Ozone

 Sample for Bromate monthly at the entry point to the distribution system.